The University of Illinois at Urbana is the largest and oldest campus in the University of Illinois system and is a public research facility.

 Intercollegiate Athletics

-University of Illinois at Urbana – Champaign is a Member of National Collegiate Athletic Association (NCAA), with many of the sports belonging to the NCAA Division I-A classification.
+University of Illinois at Urbana – Champaign is a Member of National Collegiate Athletic Association (NCAA), with many of the sports belonging to the NCAA Division I-FBS classification.
 The most popular sports played are listed below:

 - Baseball (Big Ten Conference)